There are now 3 possible online modes for units:

 - Contact hours

-- lectures: online; site visits: 2 hours per week every alternative week; tutorials: 2 hours per week
+site visits: 2 hours per week every alternate week

-- Students are required to have a certified protective work helmet and appropriate clothing including footwear to wear on the site visits.
+- Students must have a certified protective work helmet and appropriate clothing, including hard-capped safety footwear and safety glasses to be worn during site visits.
 Enrolled students can access unit materials via the LMS (Learning Management System).

 National Construction Code (NCC) and Australian Standards